dixonly/esxcliext/README.md

 In order for vsipioctl to be useful, the output of summarize-dvfilter is already required.
 I've added that as a sub-command under vsip.

 ## Build
 A pre-build copy of th esxcli-nsx-ext.vib is already included in the repository - I have only tested this VIB on ESXi8.
 If you want to recreate it, run the python script vibcreate.py to generate the extensions and create the esxcli-nsx-ext.vib.
+The host running vibcreate.py must have the python extensions specified in the python import list, tar, gzip, and ar.

 ```text
 $ ./vibcreate.py